 Following the first few days of your alcohol dependence reduction, you may start to find that your symptoms decrease and grow milder.
 This, of course, is a great sign that your body is slowly adapting to abstinence.

-The liver is one of few organs which has the power to regenerate!
+The liver is one of the few organs which has the power to regenerate even after consuming alcohol.

 Crucially, it may take years for a liver to fully recover from severe alcohol dependence.
 Ultimately, the risks to your liver through regular alcohol consumption are clear.
 The more heavily dependent you are on alcohol, the longer it will take for your liver to repair itself.